 The Casio Black Betty, Reference MTD-1079D-1AVCF, is a Stainless Steel Japanese Quartz powered Diver watch.
 Selling between $65-120 USD at the time of writing, the Black Betty is exceptional value for the price of around $70.00 USD I was able to buy it at.

-The Casio Super Illuminator has a case diameter of 44 millimeters, putting it on the bigger side, but wears great with a lug to lug of 50 millimeters.
-Shipped with a Stainless Steel bracelet, this watch has a lug width of 22 millimeters.
-Swapping bands for a new leather strap, nato, rubber or silicon band or even a new bracelet offers you several looks for just a few extra dollars.
+The Casio Super Illuminator has a case diameter of 44 millimeters, putting it on the bigger side, but wears well with a lug to lug of 50 millimeters.
+Shipping with a Stainless Steel bracelet, this watch has a lug width of 22 millimeters.
+Swapping bands for a new leather strap, nato, rubber or silicon band or even a new bracelet offers you a few variations for just a few dollars more.

 This Japanese Quartz powered watch weighs in at 150 grams as shipped, with a case thickness of 14 millimeters.
 As this is a dive watch, it may be on the thicker side, even the quartz or solar powered divers.
 This is expected and needed to provide proper water resistance.